Hasht Behesht (TV series)

-Hasht Behesht (هشت بهشت) is an Iranian comedy series.
+Hasht Behesht (هشتبهشت) is an Iranian comedy series.
 The series is directed by Saeed Alemzadeh.

 About the series

-The series was supposed to be make in three 30-episode seasons, but only one season was make!
-The first season aired on Channel IRIB Shoma in 2012 and has since been rebroadcast on Channel IRIB TV3 and iFilm.
+The series was supposed to be made in three 30-episode seasons, but only one season was made.
+The season aired on Channel IRIB Shoma in 2012 and has since been rebroadcast on Channel IRIB TV3 and iFilm.
 Almost 50 actors have played roles in this series.

 Storyline

 There is a bazaar called the exhibition of handicrafts and food, which is specific to all Iranian ethnic groups, and all ethnic groups participate in this exhibition.
 There are two hotels near the bazaar that belong to two brothers who have a dispute over their father's inheritance.
-The existence of a bazaar and the arrival of Iranian tribes from other cities causes another competition between these two brothers,Which creates interesting events.
+The existence of a bazaar and the arrival of Iranian tribes from other cities causes another competition between these two brothers, which creates interesting events.